 Banks: Most banks require collateral — tangible assets owned by you or your business — to secure a small business loan.
 Some banks will even require you to pledge both personal and business assets before approving your application.
 Remember, submitting expensive or important business collateral can be risky.
-If you can’t repay your loan, the bank can seize the assets you pledge.
+If you can’t repay your small business loan, the bank can seize the assets you pledge.

 Fora Financial: As an alternative lender, we don’t require borrowers to pledge collateral in order to get approved for a loan amount.
 This can be beneficial to you if you don’t want to risk losing personal assets if your business experiences hard times.

 4. Revenue and Cash Flow

-Banks: Typically, banks want to see that your income is at least 1.25 times your operating expenses, including the loan repayment amount.
+Banks: Typically, banks want to see that your income is at least 1.25 times your operating expenses, including the business loan repayment amount.
 You’ll need detailed financial statements that show you meet the bank’s minimum income-to-expense threshold.
 In addition, they may ask to see your business plan to understand how your finances are being allocated.

 Fora Financial: Typically, we work with businesses that make more than $12,000 a month in gross sales.
-We understand that small business owners have many financial responsibilities like paying rent or purchasing inventory and want to make sure that you’ll be able to handle paying off your loan.
+We understand that small business owners have many financial responsibilities like paying rent or purchasing inventory and want to ensure that you’ll be able to handle paying off your loan.

 5. Time in Business